Easy No-Roll Pie Crust

 Once the pie crust comes together in the food processor, forming a ball, it gets pressed into the pie pan.
 That’s about it!

-The dough spreads easily around the pan.
-You need only to wiggle it up the sides with your fingers and crimp the edges just as you would any pie crust.
+The dough spreads easily around the pan, you need only to wiggle it up the sides with your fingers and crimp the edges just as you would any pie crust.

-I found a fun tool I use often that looks like a child’s toy.
 Looks like something they might use to shape clay or play doh.
 It’s really just a wooden wheel that works dough into tiny corners.

 I am big on kitchen toys and while this kitchen toy smooths the bottom of the pie crust it isn’t necessary.
 Using a fork to press the bottom and sides works just fine.